 Had the German doctors actually recognised that this was what she had, it’s likely they would have stopped the entire British team from racing, just in case they were incubating it too.
 But they didn’t, and through a combination of being careful and finding Frances a room on her own for most nights, no one else caught it.

-For the crew, there was at least a solution at hand as the team had traveled to Duisburg with subs for both the eight and the four so Bridget Gilbert was put into the three seat instead of Gill Perry, who was moved to seven, with the original seven, Denise Holford, going to five to take Frances’s place in the ‘engine room’.
+For the crew, there was at least a solution at hand as the team had traveled to Duisburg with subs for both the eight and the four so Bridget Gilbert was put into the three seat instead of Gill Perry, who was moved to seven, with the original seven, Deirdre Holford, going to five to take Frances’s place in the ‘engine room’.
 Frances later recorded that, “Bridget rowed like a Trojan apparently, and Gill made an excellent seven.”